Justsecret123/One-Piece-Image-Classifier/README.md

 # One-Piece-Image-Classifier

 A quick image classifier trained with manually selected One Piece images.
-> 88.62% validation accuracy
+> 95.25% validation accuracy

 ## Training

-No pre-trained model has been used.
+A fine-tuned mobilenet has been used.
 The training session has been runned on Google Colab with a GPU execution type.

 ## Notebook